 Please note: We aim to tell you the reality and not give you a sales pitch.
 We strongly recommend the Chimpanzee Trek here.
-Should you fail to see them, plan B is to trek Chimpanzees in the nearby Kalinzu Forest, a short drive from the Gorge.
+Plan B is to trek Chimpanzees in the nearbya short drive from the Gorge, should you fail to see them.

 Hikers and outdoor enthusiasts will love the experience of hiking down and up the Gorge.
 They are hitting the trails along the Kyambura River, the river of the blind, and beyond.
-The underground forest covers 157 square kilometers crisscrossed by a wide array of hiking trails.
+The underground forest covers 157 square kilometers, crisscrossed by many hiking trails.

-There is a legend behind Kyambura River’s name that runs through the valley floor toward the Kazinga Channel.
+A legend behind Kyambura River’s name runs through the valley floor toward the Kazinga Channel.

-In the local oral tradition, the story is told that many seasons ago, there was a flashflood surprising those that lived there.
+In the local oral tradition, the story is told that there was a flash flood many seasons ago, surprising those who lived there.
 The flood swept everything was swept away, and all was lost.
-Some went to find their swept away possession but returned emptyhanded.
+Some went to find their swept away possession but returned empty-handed.
 Thus the river was named Kyambura, meaning in the local tongue, “I cannot see it – the river of the blind.”

-Apart from the chimpanzees, hiking down the Gorge exposes visitors to unique and incredible biodiversity.
+Besides the chimpanzees, hiking down the Gorge exposes visitors to unique and incredible biodiversity.
 Visitors will have an opportunity to spot rare vegetation and tall tropical trees.
-The Gorge is also home to mammals like hippos, forest elephants, giant forest hogs, various antelopes, and other smaller primates.
+The Gorge is also home to mammals like hippos, forest elephants, giant forest hogs, various antelopes, and smaller primates.

 Nature walks in Kyambura Gorge will introduce you to a completely different environment from Savanah’s hotter equatorial one.
-You are entering a cooler underground forest with beautiful tree canopies and fantastic creatures.
+You enter a cooler underground forest with beautiful tree canopies and fantastic creatures.

 Your Guide will share information about the valley, including its history, animals, and birds.
 The nature walks are organized in two shifts – the morning and afternoon.

-Level of Difficulty: You should be in reasonable shape for this three-hour trek.
-An average level of fitness is required to complete the trek comfortably.
-Additionally, it would be best if you balanced yourself crossing the river on logs.
+Level of Difficulty: You should be in reasonable shape for this three-hour trek, and an average level of fitness is required to complete the tour comfortably.
+Additionally, it would be best to balance yourself crossing the river on logs.

 Where else in the world are you going to find a giant gash in the middle of the Savannah?
-To say it is unique scenery does not do it justice.
-It is a National Geographic-worthy photograph scene.
+Its unique scenery does not justice, and it is a National Geographic-worthy photography scene.

-Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or a Professional photographer.
+Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or Professional photographers.